Updated: June 14, 2018

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
 As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only increased due to scarcity.

-Recall that in order to buy R22, you’ll need to be an EPA-certified technician.
-So, the average homeowner is unable to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
+Don’t forget that in order to purchase R22, you have to be an EPA-certified technician.
+So, the typical homeowner can’t purchase a cylinder themselves.
+Also, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, what does this mean for you?

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our professionals come out to inspect your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.
+This is why when our technicians come out to assess your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
 You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can check your user’s manual.
-Alternatively, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.
+If you don’t find it, you can read your user’s manual.
+Alternatively, you can call your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.